 Leonard Clarke, and his wife Marion, have been farming in Milton since the 1940’s.
 At that time, large amounts of small fruits, cherries, peaches and grapes were grown at Prospect Hill Orchards along with apples and pears.
 Gradually, the focus shifted to cherries, apples and pears and the more labor intensive and riskier small fruits and grapes were phased out.
 Apples and pears have predominated for nearly forty years.
 “Grandpa” is certainly a well-respected fruit grower in the Valley.
 He maintains that “times are always changing” and he changes right along with the times!

 Pamela Clarke returned to the farm several years after graduating from William and Mary College.
 Wanting to own her own business, Pam and her husband Robert Torres, began selling fruits and vegetables in the New York City Greenmarkets.
 This spurred an interest in a return to the production of small fruits and berries including strawberries, currants, red and black raspberries, gooseberries and blueberries.
-Her need for a wide variety of produce led to plantings of apricots, plums, grapes and quince.
+Her need for a wide variety of produce led to plantings of apricots, plums, grapes and quince and asian pears.

 Bradley Clarke came back to the farm after graduating from the University of New Hampshire in 1998.
 He has joined his father and grandfather in the production of the tree fruits, each season learning more about the intricacies of growing and marketing.
 Brad independently manages 4 acres of cherries, 8 acres of apples.
 And 20 acres of pears.